What’s inside:

 Methodology: Evaluating Charge Capture Accuracy in Orthopedic Procedures

-Computer vision records every item used guaranteeing orthopedic surgery charge capture
+AI-powered Snap&Go uses computer vision to capture and record every item used for complete orthopedic surgery charge capture

 During routine documentation, the OR team used the EHR’s standard charge-capture tools (pick lists/barcode scans), implant logs, and charge rules.